AlexandriaChemistry/BondPotentials/README.md

 ## Data
 Data for diatomic molecules were taken from [The Diatomic Molecular Spectroscopy Database](https://dscdm.physics.stonybrook.edu/Datasearch/search.html).
 Please note though, that some errors were detected and some omissions were found that we have addressed in an additional file in the data directory.
 The [NIST WebBook](https://webbook.nist.gov) also contains useful information on diatomic molecules.

-## Reference
-A manuscript about this the code and results from this repository, entitled *Quantitative Evaluation of Anharmonic Bond Potentials for Molecular Simulations*, by Paul J. van Maaren and David van der Spoel has been submitted for publication.

 ## Prerequisites
 For running the scripts a working Python interpreter (version 3.8 or higher) is needed and the following libraries:
 + numpy